denis-mludek/kaiju/README.md

 ### render

-Mandatory `function({ props, state, msg }: RenderParams<Props, State>): Vnode`
+Mandatory `function({ props, state, msg }: RenderParams<Props, State>): VNode`

-Returns the current Vnode tree of the component based on its props and state.
+Returns the current VNode tree of the component based on its props and state.

 Example: